 Sand Key Park: A Beach-Comber’s Paradise on Florida’s Gulf Coast

 Most tourists are well aware of Clearwater Beach: the world famous beach known for its’ sugar smooth sand.
-Although Clearwater is a great beach, it’s often too busy to enjoy the day.
+Although Clearwater is a great beach, it’s often too crowded with tourists to enjoy the day.
 There really isn’t much of an off-season either as tourists visit both during their summer vacations and to escape the winter cold.
-If you are looking for something a bit more low key nearby, head over to neighboring beach, Sand Key.
+If you are looking for something a bit more low-key nearby, head over to neighboring beach, Sand Key.

 Pictured below are a few photos of the beach on a quiet winter day